wp-plugins/leadin/readme.txt

 = 0.6.2 (2014.04.07) =
 - Bug fixes
-- Fixed activation error for some installs by removing error ouput
+- Fixed activation error for some installs by removing error output
 - MySQL query optimizations
 - Fixed bug with MySQL V5.0+ by adding default NULL values for insert statements on contacts table
 - Changed title for returning lead email notifications